conjee/conjee.github.io/_posts/2017-03-23-sous-vide-ribeye-steak.md

 ![Inside]({{ site.url }}{{ site.baseurl }}/assets/images/sous-vide-ribeye-steak/inside.jpg)

-The result is more tender than triditionally seared steak.
+The result is more tender than traditionally seared steak.
 Besides, the flavoring can penetrate deep into the meat during the bath.

 ![Juicy]({{ site.url }}{{ site.baseurl }}/assets/images/sous-vide-ribeye-steak/juicy.jpg)